 Healthy-wealthy and wise: Under intense pressure, often candidates end up losing steam way too soon.
 Studying for long hours without a break, skipping meals to finish a target, less sleep time can lead to hazardous consequences.
 It is essential that candidates take extra care of their health along with the study as without health, preparation will not be fruitful.
 To be fully productive, it is necessary to keep healthy throughout the preparation period.

-When it comes to preparing for the biggest undergradute medical entrance, expert’s opinion can a pivotal role in enhnacing the strategy which can help a NEET aspirant ace the exam.
+When it comes to preparing for the biggest undergraduate medical entrance, expert’s opinion can a pivotal role in enhancing the strategy which can help a NEET aspirant ace the exam.
 Following are some of the expert tips which can be very helpful in strategising a study schedule for NEET 2020.

 A lot of candidates prepare for NEET along with school studies of Class 11 and 12 which may seem taxing.
-Anand Nagrajan see this as an opportunity to be strenghthen the basics as the curriculum of Class 11 and Class 12 NCERT is the syllabus of NEET 2020.
+Anand Nagarajan sees this as an opportunity to strengthen the basics as the curriculum of Class 11 and Class 12 NCERT is the syllabus of NEET 2020.
 He notes “while doing NEET preparations along with Class 12 board exams will help them streamline the preparation for both exams.
 As it is commonly known that NEET question paper is based on Class 12 syllabus, therefore, students are required to divide the whole syllabus of NEET and cover every topic for exam preparations.”